Saturn5Vfive/mdcrack/README.md

 # MDCrack

-A tool used for cracking md5 hashes using a passwords list
+A not so good tool used for cracking md5 hashes using a passwords list

 Supports multithreading and cracking multiple hashes at once